 - ⅛ cup sun-dried tomatoes chopped

-- 1 pound medium-size raw shrimp peeled, deveined and tail-on, thawed
+- 1 pound medium-size raw shrimp peeled, deveined and tail-on or off, thawed

 - Make the pesto: In a food processor, pulse basil, garlic, parmesan, pine nuts and olive oil until smooth.
-Season with salt if desired.
+Season with salt as needed.

 - Sauté asparagus and shrimp: In a large skillet, heat one tablespoon of olive oil over medium-high heat.
 Add asparagus and sauté until just tender, about 4 minutes.
 Add sun-dried tomatoes and shrimp and cook until shrimp turns opaque, about 3 or 4 minutes.

-- Finish and serve: Remove skillet from heat and add ½ cup pesto to mixture and toss well to combine.
+- Finish and serve: Remove skillet from heat and add ⅓ cup (or slightly more or less) pesto to mixture and toss well to combine.
 Serve immediately.